Boeing Says China Not Accepting Planes Over US Tariffs - UrduPoint

 "I can't predict" the course of trade talks, Ortberg said.
 "We do hear signs that indicate that there will be negotiated settlements...
 I just don't know the timing."

-A priority is "to make sure we don't see more countries in the in a similar boat as where we are with China," Ortberg said.
+A priority is "to make sure we don't see more countries in a similar boat as where we are with China," Ortberg said.

+Boeing downplayed the impact of Trump's tariffs, saying steel and aluminum make up only one or two percent of aircraft costs, with most of the raw material supplied domestically anyway.

-Executives expect US tariffs on raw materials and components to cost Boeing less than $500 million annually.
-Under a US duty drawback program, Boeing can recover customs duties upon the importation of goods when planes are exported.
+Under a US duty drawback program, Boeing can recover custom duties on certain goods when they export the taxed item.

-The aviation giant reported a loss of $123 million in the first quarter, smaller than the $343 million loss in the year-ago period.
-Revenues rose 18 percent to $19.5 billion.

-In its earnings release, Boeing confirmed targets to raise commercial plane production as it bolsters its safety efforts following major incidents.

 Recent Stories